The Anzac Connection

 We encourage visits to the Anzac Cross which is accessible through the Tinui Anzac Walkway.
 See our For Visitors page for further information.

-Remember; if you can’t get to Gallipoli for Anzac Day you’ll be most welcome at Tinui.
+Remember, if you can’t get to Gallipoli for ANZAC Day you’re welcome at Tinui.

 Get the Centenial Book

 Available from Hedley's bookshop in Masterton for just $30.
 All proceeds to the Tinui Anzac Trust for the continued preservation and maintenance of the Tinui-Anzac Walkway.